DamRsn/NeuralNote/README.md

 - Works with any tonal instrument (voice included)
 - Supports polyphonic transcription
-- Supports pitch bends
+- Supports pitch bend detection
 - Lightweight and very fast transcription
-- Adjust the transcription parameters while listening to it
+- Allows to adjust the parameters while listening to the transcription
-- Scale and time quantize transcribed MIDI directly in the plugin
+- Allows to scale and time quantize transcribed MIDI directly in the plugin

 ## Install NeuralNote